Albay: Japanese occupation

+Marcos dictatorship

+Oas, Albay, was one of the localities particularly harmed by the Dictatorship of Ferdinand Marcos; in the waning days of the dictatorship, Oas was hit by a series of political killings targeting those who dared to speak out against the abuses of the Military and against Ferdinand Marcos.

+The most prominent of the victims was Clemente Ragragio, the municipal sanitation inspector of Ligao who was later also assigned to Oas.
+Known for his effectiveness, he had been awarded the 1983 Best Sanitary Inspector for Albay.
+However, this led the dictatorship's local administrators suspecting him of being a rebel sympathizer, because his close relationship with locals in far-flung barangays allowed him to move around fearlessly, and because he expressed disagreements with the dictatorship's governance.
+A killer shot him three times in front of his house in the early evening of August 21, 1985, and the government did not investigate his murder.
+He was later honored by having his name inscribed on the wall of remembrance at the Philippines' Bantayog ng mga Bayani (lit.
+Monument of Heroes), which honors the martyrs and heroes who fought to restore democracy in the wake of the Marcos dictatorship.

 Geography

 Albay has a total land area of 2,575.77 km2, which makes it the 53rd biggest province.
 The province is bordered by the provinces of Camarines Sur to the north and Sorsogon to the south.
 To the northeast lies Lagonoy Gulf, which separates the province from Catanduanes.
 To the southwest of the province is the Burias Pass with the island of Burias of Masbate province located about 14 km offshore.

 In 2016, an area of 250000 ha was declared a UNESCO Biosphere Reserve.
 The Albay Biosphere Reserve is home to 182 terrestrial plant species, of which 46 are endemic to the Philippines.
 Its marine waters and coastal area also provide habitat to five of the world's seven marine turtle species, as well as mangrove, seagrass and seaweed ecosystems.

 Topography

 The province is generally mountainous with scattered fertile plains and valleys.
 On the eastern part of the province is a line of volcanic mountains starting with the northernmost Malinao in Tiwi, followed by Mount Masaraga and the free-standing Mayon Volcano.
 Separated by the Poliqui Bay is the Pocdol Mountains in the town of Manito.

 The stratovolcano of Mayon standing at around 2462 m, is the highest point of the province.
 It is the most famous landform in Albay and in the whole Bicol Region.
 This active volcano falls under the jurisdiction of eight municipalities and cities of Albay: Camalig, Daraga, Guinobatan, Legazpi City, Ligao City, Malilipot, Santo Domingo, and Tabaco City.

 The western coast of the province is mountainous but not as prominent as the eastern range with the highest elevation at around 490 m.
 Among these mountains are Mount Catburawan in Ligao and Mount Pantao in Oas.